 I was informed that the claim was denied due to wear or tear (I take this to mean that the failed parts are considered a covered part and they are explicitly listed in the components above).
 The applicable clause in the contract is listed below Failure is defined as a Failure of a defective part or faulty workmanship as supplied by the Manufacturer or Dealer, but does not include gradual reduction in operating performance due to wear or tear or damage resulting from Failure of non-covered parts.
 Remember, I purchased this Warranty when my vehicle was 7 yrs old and 100,000 miles.
 Every single component on this vehicle will have some wear or tear on it.

 To deny a claim based upon is simply wrong in every aspect of honesty and trustworthiness.
 Neither component I submitted for coverage was a wearable part where one would expect to replace during the life of the vehicle.
 The fact that the part has worn (or split) is indicative of failure.
 I have called the company on several occasions asking for another review of the determination.

 The Service Department at the dealership has also called several times asking to speak to someone in authority.
 My attempts always end up with the Customer Service Reps who are only capable of reading notes to me from the inspector but they have no authority to escalate or resolve an issue.
 Im told by the Service Department this type of repair is routinely authorized by other warranty companies.

 Id appreciate any thoughts you have on this and I would appreciate you sharing this post.
 Let my mistake help prevent someone else from purchasing a worthless warranty from an unabashed dishonest company.

-Review about: Warranty Direct Car Warranty.
+Product or Service Mentioned: Warranty Direct Car Warranty.

 Reason of review: Warranty issue.